🛠️ Skills

 ❓ 4 Reasons Why You Should Include a Skills Section

-Here are four reasons why a Skills section is important, addressing common objections.
+We’ll explain why a Skills section is important by addressing to the common concerns.

 Common Objections to Including a Skills Section